 The following instructions are for advanced users or users whose setup needs require special configuration.
 When you click the Advanced tab, you will be able to set up these features.
-There are six additional tabs available.
+There are five additional tabs available.

-Advanced Wireless - Allows you to customize data transmission and 802.1x settings for your wireless network(s).
+Advanced Wireless - Allows you to customize data transmission settings for your wireless network.

-Filters - Enables you to set up filters that block specific internal users from Internet access.
+Filters - Enables you to set up filters that block or allow specific kinds of Internet usage.